Kappa Crucis (star)

 κ Crucis is one of the brightest members of the open cluster that bears its name, better known as the Jewel Box Cluster.
 It forms one leg, at bottom right or south, of the prominent letter "A" asterism at the centre of the cluster.
+The κ Crucis cluster has a calculated age of 11.2 million years.
 The cluster is part of the larger Centaurus OB1 association and lies about 8,500 light-years away.
 The cluster, and κ Cru itself, is just to the south-east of β Crucis, the lefthand star of the famous Southern Cross.

-Properties

-κ Crucis is a B3 bright supergiant (luminosity class Ia).
+Kappa Crucis is a bright supergiant with a stellar classification of B3Ia.
+It is over 100,000 times the luminosity of the Sun, partly due to its higher temperature over 16300 K, and partly to its larger size.
+The star displays luminosity variations with periods of 9.536 and 57.11 days.
+It is undergoing mass loss at a rate that varies over 0.14±to×10^−6 ·yr^{−1}.
 Radial velocity variations in the spectral lines indicate that it has an unresolved companion star.
-It is over 100,000 times the luminosity of the Sun, partly due to its higher temperature over 16300 K, and partly to its larger size.
-The κ Crucis cluster has a calculated age of 11.2 million years.